 Packing for Weather

-- Ample socks and underwear: Wet socks and undies without a fresh change makes for a poor traveling experience.
+- Ample socks and underwear: Wet socks and undies without a fresh change make for a poor traveling experience.

-- Waterproof jacket: You never know when rain or snow will strike.
+- Waterproof jacket: You never know when a rain or snow cloud may come along.

-- Emergency prep kit: No road tripper should leave home without a travel emergency kit.
-Available at any superstore like Walmart or Camping World, emergency travel kits contain first aid items, flares, hazard markers, and other items to get you out of a bind.
-If you’re driving through nasty winter conditions, you’ll also need a winter emergency travel kit with heavy coats, blankets, snacks, water, and more in case you get stranded during a snowstorm.
+- Emergency prep kit: Most importantly, get yourself an emergency kit to travel with.
+You can find ones containing first aid items, flares, and hazard markers in superstores like Walmart or Camping World.
+If you’re driving through nasty winter conditions, you’ll also need a season-specific emergency travel kit containing heavy coats, blankets, snacks, water, and other survival items in case you get stranded during a blizzard.

-Every town you drive through will have a dedicated AM radio channel to address road information, including weather.
+Otherwise, you can resort to more traditional methods, such as tuning into local AM radio stations as you cruise from town to town.
 You can use the National Oceanic and Atmospheric Administration’s (NOAA) website to find the radio frequency for your location.
-NOAA frequencies can help you get accurate information on weather events happening in real-time that apps can’t always help you with.
+NOAA frequencies can help you get accurate, real-time information that not all apps can provide.

 Dealing With Snow or Ice

 Know your ride and know the road before you attempt to drive in winter weather.
 Rear-wheel drive vehicles can’t handle much ice at all and front-wheel drives are average when it comes to slick surfaces, but all-wheel and four-wheel drives are better equipped for it.
 When you encounter signs advising or requiring vehicles to have snow chains on the tires—oftentimes at higher elevation or in the far north—adhere to them and know how install them beforehand.
 If you anticipate icy weather, it would be wise to keep chains in the trunk of your car.